Pay annual liquor licence fees

 More information is available on the CBS website.

-If your annual fee is not paid by the due date your licence may be suspended and may then be revoked.
+If you don’t pay your annual fee by the due date your licence may be suspended and may then be revoked.

 Use the fee calculator to calculate your annual licensing fees.